 If that whets your appetite to delve into Melbourne’s religious fervour for coffee, book the Café Culture Tour.
 You’ll discover that some of the very best coffee comes from tiny hidden cafes and specialty roasters.
 Lunch is included at a secret location.

-The extraordinary, immersive digital Van Gogh exhibition at The Lume (Australia’s first digital art gallery) runs right through winter, so why not make a weekend of it and stay in one of the many hotels within an easy walk of the galleries.
+The extraordinary, immersive Monet & Friends exhibition at The Lume (Australia’s first digital art gallery) runs until June, so why not make a weekend of it and stay in one of the many hotels within an easy walk of the galleries.

 When you’re ready for cocktails and dinner, your tours will have put a number of Melbourne’s best bars and dining experiences on your personal map.
 Or you can book a Progressive Degustation Walk to three restaurants, each serving three savoury food tastings with a flight of wine or other beverages.